Bounded-Abstention Pairwise Learning to Rank: Background and Related Work

 where $c$ is the \textit{target coverage}, i.e., the user-defined fraction of cases for which the selective predictor $(f, g)$ \textit{must} provide a prediction.
-Theoretical results can be found in \citet{DBLP:journals/jmlr/FrancPV23} for the classification task and in \citet{DBLP:conf/nips/ZaouiDH20} for the regression task.
+Theoretical results for the regression task can be found in \citet{DBLP:conf/nips/ZaouiDH20}.
+Our Theorem \ref{thm:opt} extends the result for probabilistic classifiers by \citet{DBLP:journals/jmlr/FrancPV23} to the pairwise-learning-to-rank-with-ties task.

 To the best of our knowledge, in the setting of ranking, only the following approaches have been proposed: \citet{cheng2010predicting,DBLP:conf/nips/ChengHWW12} study the problem of abstention, in particular for the label ranking setting, with the selective predictors returning partial orders (instead of total orders) on the labels; \citet{Mao23} have considered pairwise ranking with abstention in the framework of Learning to Reject, introducing a cost for abstaining on a pair of instances.
-As for classification, such an approach hinders a practical implementation because specifying the correct cost for abstaining on a pair is not straightforward, making the cost-based model and the bounded-abstention approaches not directly comparable~\citep{Benchmark2024}.
+As for classification, such an approach hinders a practical implementation because specifying the correct cost for abstaining on a pair is not straightforward, making the cost-based model and the bounded-abstention approaches are not directly comparable~\citep{Benchmark2024}.
 Our work complements theirs by: $(i)$ formulating selective pairwise ranking as a bounded-abstention problem, with advantages in terms of practical usage; $(ii)$ extending the setting to pairwise ranking with ties, providing optimal strategies also in that context.